thogiti/thogiti.github.io/_posts/2024-08-06-Unpacking-Robust-Restaking-Networks.md

 ### Key Insights of Theorem 1

-- **Multiplicative Slack $\gamma$** provides a crucial safety buffer that limits the impact of cascading failures.
+- **Multiplicative Slack $\gamma$** provides a important safety buffer that limits the impact of cascading failures.
 By requiring that validators hold more stake than the potential profit from attacks (scaled by $1 + \gamma$), the network can absorb shocks without triggering uncontrollable losses.
 - **Controlled Cascading:** The proof shows that even in the worst-case scenario, where losses cascade through the network, the total loss is bounded and predictable.
-This bound is crucial for network designers to ensure the resilience and stability of blockchain systems.
+This bound is important for network designers to ensure the resilience and stability of blockchain systems.

 ### [Corollary 2](#corollary-2)